 Priority Theme 2

-Provide Workplace Environments that Enable All People to Participate Actively
+Provide Workplace Environments that Enable Diverse Human Resources to Participate Actively

 Basic Concept